semaphoreci/semaphore/docs/docs/reference/conditions-dsl.md

 keyword operator term
 ```

 The expression should result in either `true` or `false`.
-In it's simplest form:
+In its simplest form:

 ```text
 true